Muchangi001/embedded_rust_i2c_setup/README.md

 ### Overview
-This is a `no_std` Rust program for ESP wroom32.
+This is a `no_std` Rust firmware for ESP wroom32.
 It:
 1. Configures the microcontroller to run at maximum CPU clock speed.
 2. Sets up a GPIO pin (GPIO2) to control built in LED.
 3. Configures UART2 for communication with an HC-06 Bluetooth module.